FRIDAY, February 27th, 2004, AT 9:00 AM, PT

 With the ruling, Illinois became the 14th state to ban Toughman fights and will certainly not be the last.
 The ban on MMA/NHB will not be isolated to Illinois either.
 Other states are also looking to close down not just toughman but mixed martial arts and kickboxing unless the events are regulated and sanctioned by a legit sanctioning body for the sport like the IKF (Kickboxing) or ISCF.
 (Mixed Martial Arts).

-"The one to thank here is IKF Promoter Rob Zbilski (Left) ." says IKF/ISCF President Steve Fossum.
+"The one to thank here is IKF Promoter Rob Zbilski (R) ." says IKF/ISCF President Steve Fossum.
 "It was Rob who went to the state to assure IKF events could still take place in Illinois."
 Zbilski's work was followed up by IKF Promoter Ryan Blackorby (Right) of Peoria, Illinois who also had discussions with the state about his events.
-Both Zbilski and Blackorby's efforts were followed up by IKF/ISCF Promoter Jesse Finney (Below Left) of St. Louis Missouri who also does some IKF events in Illinois.
+Both Zbilski and Blackorby's efforts were followed up by IKF/ISCF Promoter Jesse Finney (R) of St. Louis Missouri who also does some IKF events in Illinois.
 Finney has invited the state to sit ringside at his upcoming IKF Illinois show.
 "If not for the efforts of Rob and the followed efforts of Ryan and Jesse, we all would be wondering right now, when will kickboxing be allowed in Illinois again?" finished Fossum.

 Several states across the nation have become quite friendly with the IKF and ISCF over the past several weeks.
 The topic has been in regards to placing the IKF and ISCF as the lone regulation for MMA/NHB and Kickboxing in their states.
 Many more states may end up working with the ISCF because the ISCF is the "ONLY" Sanctioning body for mixed martial arts in the world.
 Others are promotional "Companies" who have their own rules, regulations and champions. already ISCF is exclusive in the states of Georgia, Missouri and Kansas and close behind are Iowa, Nebraska and hopefully Illinois.